-I have made a really fun illuminated spooky skull Halloween decoration with one of the skulls from this collection which is now hanging on my wall.
+I created an entertaining, illuminated, and spooky Halloween skull decoration using one of the skulls from this collection.
 There is also a skull in this Halloween patent print collection.

-The human skull is simply the bone structure of the head it comprises of the cranium and mandible.
-The skull’s main purpose is to protect the brain.
+The human skull is the bone structure of the head, comprising the cranium and mandible.
+The skull’s primary purpose is to protect the brain.

-Looking at the human skull drawings it can also be seen that the skull also has the function of fixing the distance between the eyes and ears.
-This allows humans to have a stereoscopic vision and sound localization respectively.
+Looking at the human skull drawings, it can also be seen that the skull also has the function of fixing the distance between the eyes and ears.
+This allows humans to have a stereoscopic vision and sound localisation, respectively.

-• Even though it may look like one big bone there are actually 22 bones in an adult human skull.
-Some of these bones are labeled in the vintage human skull drawings below.
+- Even though it may look like one big bone, there are actually 22 bones in an adult human skull.
+Some of these bones are labelled in the vintage human skull drawings below.

-• The skull is not only made up of bones but cartilage and ligaments.
+- The skull is not only made up of bones, but also cartilage and ligaments.

-• There is only one moveable bone in the skull, which is the jaw bone (mandible).
+- There is only one movable bone in the skull, which is the jawbone (mandible).

-• Male skulls are heavier, larger, and thicker than the female skulls.
+- Male skulls are heavier, larger, and thicker than female skulls.

-• The skull of a female is rounded and has a less protruded mandible.
+- The skull of a female is rounded and has a less protruding mandible.

-• The biggest hole in the skull is found in the area of the vertebral column that joins the skull’s base.
+- The most enormous hole in the skull is found in the area of the vertebral column that joins the skull’s base.

-• The shape and size of the skull differ in every ethnic group.
+- The shape and size of the skull vary significantly among different ethnic groups.

 The Free Vintage Human Skull Drawings